 What should I do if a murmur is detected?

-Even for those who are not experiencing symptoms, if a murmur is detected with an accompanying mitral valve prolapse, it is recommended that you undergo an echocardiogram, or echo.
+Even for those who are not experiencing symptoms, if a murmur is detected suggesting mitral valve prolapse, an echocardiogram, or echo, is usually recommended.
 The echo uses ultrasound to evaluate the characteristics of the valve cusps and how much blood may be leaking (regurgitation) from the valve when the heart contracts.
-The test results and extent of your symptoms will guide your healthcare provider in determining if further testing and prescribed medications are indicated.
+Other tests may include magnetic resonance imaging (MRI), or angiogram.
+The test results and extent of your symptoms will guide your healthcare provider in determining if further testing is indicated.

 Does mitral valve prolapse need to be treated?